Akshayp02/CRUD_android/README.md

-# Calculator
+# CRUD_android
-This is a Mobile base calculator application.
+This is a Mobile base CRUD_android base application.